harness/harness/README.md

 ### Goals

-Drone's prime directive is to help teams [ship code like GitHub](https://github.com/blog/1241-deploying-at-github#always-be-shipping).
+Drone's goal is to help teams [ship code like GitHub](https://github.com/blog/1241-deploying-at-github#always-be-shipping).
 Drone is easy to install, setup and maintain and offers a powerful container-based plugin system.
-Drone aspires to eventually offer an industry-wide replacement for Jenkins.

 ### Documentation

-Documentation is published to [readme.drone.io](http://readme.drone.io)
+Documentation is published to [docs.drone.io](http://docs.drone.io)

 ### Community, Help